 Pet owners with a master’s degree spent $1,002 on their pets in 2022.

-Black Americans Spend the Least At 0.3% on Their Pets (BLS)
+Black Americans spend the Least amount, around $218, on Their Pets (FRED Data)

-Black American pet owners spend $272 annually on their pets.
+Black American pet owners spend $218 annually on their pets.
 Understanding statistics is about something other than numbers.
-If you interpret the numbers, many black households have a pretax income of $12,500 to $37,000, and many live and rent apartments.
+If you interpret the numbers, many black households have a pretax income of $12,500 to $37,000, and many live in and rent apartments.

 Dog and Cat Expenses